rtimmons/jnl/README.md

 TODO: generated index page for daily entries and maybe first line or two of worklog entries
 TODO: fancier file-viewer?

+TODO: 'quick' symlinks:
+- Add @quick(some-identifier).
+Script to scan for them and create symlinks in 'quick' directory.
+So if worklogs/QPJX0BGKHPFHZPNJND1K.txt contains @quick(my-novel), symlink `quick/my-novel.txt -> worklogs/QPJX0BGKHPFHZPNJND1K.txt`.
+Makes it easy to "promote" worklogs items if they become frequently-updated.
+Potential for "abuse"?
+Maybe too much structure?
+Not sure.
+- could add suggested git-push hook to re-set them up?
+- this is a "cache": how to handle changes & conflicts & things created outside the script?

 Try it out:

     jnl daily